 - This describes the posting order for purposes of determining overdrafts.
 We generally post items in the following order: 1) credits, 2) ATM and POS/debit card transactions (low to high dollar amount), 3) ACH debits (low to high dollar amount), and 4) checks (low to high dollar amount); however, exceptions may occur.
 We may pay other withdrawals or debit items (such as charges) prior to paying any checks, and we may post those other withdrawals or debit items in any order we may choose at our sole discretion.
 Holds on funds (described herein) and the order in which transactions are posted may impact the total amount of Overdraft Item Charges or Return Item Charges assessed.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.

-- Overdraft Privilege may be discontinued if you default on any loan or other obligation to us, if your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty-two (32) days for a minimum of one business day.
+- Overdraft Privilege may be reduced if you default on any loan or other obligation to us, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within 32 days for a minimum of one business day.
 You must bring your account balance positive for at least one business day to have the full Overdraft Privilege limit reinstated.

 If you have any questions about Overdraft Protection or Overdraft Privilege, please call us at (540) 552-2011 or 800-552-4123 or visit a branch.